For the past 3 months I’ve been eating Trim Healthy Mama (THM) style. And I LOVE IT!

 So why is this post about Stevia?
 Well I’m finally getting there…

 Since THM has you cut out sugar, (even honey and maple syrup while you are trying to lose weight) what can you use for a sweetener?
-We don’t want artificial sweeteners so we are left with Stevia or Xylitol.
+We don’t want artificial sweeteners so we are left with Stevia, Xylitol, or Erythritol.

 I HatED Stevia